wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/configuring-identity-server-for-ob.md

     !!! note
         - The above-mentioned suffixes `submit` and `cancel` can be used to identify whether the coming request is a payment submission or a payment cancellation submission.
-        - `paymentId` can be used to identify the particular payment resource.
+        - The `paymentId` parameter can be used to identify the particular payment resource.

 19. Configure the consent persist steps after the `BerlinAccountListRetrievalStep` and before the `BerlinConsentPersistStep`.
 Set the priorities as needed.